predictorsoftware/GithubClient/GithubClient/README.txt

 //  ---------------------------------------------------------------------------------------------------------
 //  Friendship Friday

-// [ ]  Pair programming rules:
+// [o]  Pair programming rules:

-// [ ]  You must be working in a pair of 2 at all times.
+// [o]  You must be working in a pair of 2 at all times.
 The best pairs have similar experience levels.
 Choose a new partner each week!
-// [ ]  One person will be typing (driving), but the other person needs to actively contribute.
+// [o]  One person will be typing (driving), but the other person needs to actively contribute.
 Each line of code you guys write should be discussed and decided upon.
 Keep an open mind, and if you guys disagree on something, try one way first and see if it works, if it doesn't try the other way.
-// [ ]  Don't physically harm your partner.
+// [o]  Don't physically harm your partner.
-// [ ]  Switch roles every half hour.
+// [o]  Switch roles every half hour.
-// [ ]  Remember to high-five when you guys do something awesome.
+// [x]  Remember to high-five when you guys do something awesome.
 See http://en.wikipedia.org/wiki/High_five (Links to an external site.) for more info on this social ritual.
-// [ ]  The friendship friday challenges can be submitted jointly, if the work you did is on a different person's project, please note that in your homework submission.
+// [o]  The friendship friday challenges can be submitted jointly, if the work you did is on a different person's project, please note that in your homework submission.
 If the feature(s) you guys built is so awesome you just have to have it in your own project, copy it over.

 //  ---------------------------------------------------------------------------------------------------------
 //  Challenges: